coast-framework/lighthouse/README.md

 ; new migration

-; if you're unsure of what's about to happen, run this instead ; it will output the migration sql instead (sql/migrate todos-users)
+; if you're unsure of what's about to happen, run this instead ; it will output the sql and do nothing to the database (sql/migrate todos-users)

 ; there is a version of each function (q, pull, insert, update!, upsert, delete)